rafaelrpinto/dynamodb-store/README.md

 - Jest
 - Yarn

 The project was tested with Node.js 6 and Express.js 4.x.
-It's a new project so use at your own risk.

 This store implements the [touch](https://github.com/expressjs/session#resave) method to allow express-session configurations to use [resave](https://github.com/expressjs/session#resave): false.